Hard Money Lenders Arizona: Fast Funding Solutions

 What is a hard money lender?

-Hard money lenders determine the loan amount based on the after-repair value (ARV), which is the estimated value of a property after renovations and repairs are completed.
-They typically lend a percentage of the ARV to ensure the investment is secure and profitable.
+To determine loan amounts, hard money lenders consider the after-repair value (ARV), which is the estimated value of a property after renovations and repairs are completed.
+They lend a percentage of the ARV to ensure the investment is secure and profitable.

 These loans usually have higher interest rates, often ranging from 8% to 15%, and come with additional fees like origination fees, closing costs, and points.
 If a borrower fails to repay the loan, the lender can take possession of the asset, such as a house, to recover their investment.